DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="createhtmltemplate"></a>
 # **CreateHTMLTemplate**
-> PendingTemplate CreateHTMLTemplate (CreateHtmlTemplateData data)
+> TemplatePreview CreateHTMLTemplate (CreateHtmlTemplate data)

 Create a new HTML template